 Did I mention that Microsoft paid for the study?

 Giga made no secret of it, but doesn't credibility get caught in the crossfire here?
 Why can't Microsoft get these kinds of props without having to whip out the checkbook?
 And what if Giga found the opposite to be true -- that anyone who's still running Windows should have his head examined?
 Would Microsoft have canceled the check?
 Put the spin team at DEFCON 4 to deny and rebut?

 Giga is a unit of Forrester Research, and just this week the "mother ship" stepped in.
-As a result of this mess, Forrester's CEO tweaked the company's "integrity policy" -- the Cambridge, Mass.-based analyst firm now forbids vendors that sponsor research studies to
+As a result of this mess, Forrester's CEO tweaked the company's "integrity policy" -- the Cambridge, Mass.-based analyst firm now forbids vendors that sponsor research studies to publicize the results.